david-a-redick/dirt/README.md

 `test` - Run unit tests and perform compilation verification.
 Known as `check` in AUR.

-`install` - Install the package to the local system.
+`install_package` - Install the package to the local system.

 `check_install` - Any post install checks ands tests.